• Skip to primary navigation

 3. Optimum Utilization of Factors of Production

-In the mixed economy, resources are utilized according to planned manner thus making the best utilization of the factors of production (labour, land, capital, and Entrepreneurship) Better utilization of factors leads to increase in production capacity, economic prosperity, higher living standards, and employment opportunities.
+In a mixed economy, resources are utilized according to a planned manner thus making the best utilization of the factors of production (labour, land, capital, and Entrepreneurship) Better utilization of factors leads to an increase in production capacity, economic prosperity, higher living standards, and employment opportunities.

 4. Fastest Planned Economic Development

-In the mixed economy, the price mechanism lacks freedom.
+In a mixed economy, the price mechanism lacks freedom.

-Proper Planning for allocation of resources is done so that maximum economic development takes place.
-Presence of public sector leads to balanced developed.
+Proper Planning for the allocation of resources is done so that maximum economic development takes place.

 5. Private Ownership, Profit Motive, and Price Mechanism are Present

-In the mixed economy, The presence of both private and public sectors leads to an increase in the growth rate of the economy.
+In a mixed economy, The presence of both private and public sectors leads to an increase in the growth rate of the economy.

 The producers and individuals get motivated to work due to the rights of personal profit and ownership.